HomeComputerMuseum: Description

-The museum was opened on March 17, 2018, at Kluisstraat 3–5.
+The museum was opened on 17 March 2018, at Kluisstraat 3–5.
 Due to a lack of space and an expiring rental contract, it was soon necessary to look for another space.
-On February 2, 2020, the museum moved to its current location on de Noord Koninginnewal 28 in Helmond.
+On 2 February 2020, the museum moved to its current location on de Noord Koninginnewal 28 in Helmond.

 The HomeComputerMuseum presents a chronological representation of the computer as it can be used at home.
 It is fully interactive where all computers may be used by visitors.
 The official mission is: Preserve and share the history of the home computer for and with current and future generations.

 The original collection is owned by Bart van den Akker, the founder of the museum.
 Over the years, other (computer) collectors have also exhibited (parts of) their collection at the museum, creating a complete story of the history of the home computer.

 Collection

 The museum has a clear focus on the history of the home computer.
 There are hardly any large company computers to be found and the collection starts in the mid-1970s with, among other things, the Altair 8800.

 Chronologically, all large and small computer brands pass by and the collection of most brands is complete until 2006.
-For example, nearly the entire history of Commodore (including all Amiga's), Atari, Sinclair, Apple (including the complete Apple II series and the first Apple Lisa in the Netherlands), MSX, Kaypro, Tandy, Philips and Tulip working present.
+For example, nearly the entire history of Commodore (including all Amigas), Atari, Sinclair, Apple (including the complete Apple II series and the first Apple Lisa in the Netherlands), MSX, Kaypro, Tandy, Philips and Tulip working present.
 Many smaller brands personal computers are also present.

 Some unique items in the museum: